JWRickyWan/CSE232B-Project/README.md

 M2 - implementing a XQuery evaluator

-M3 - improving the evaluator from Milestone II by adding join optimizations.
+M3 - improving the evaluator from Milestone II by adding join optimizations